Inshore, Flats, Backcountry

 Tarpon can gulp air at the surface when they are in an environment that doesn't provide enough oxygen.

 You will find them as far north as New England and even occasionally in Canada in the summer months.
 Being migratory fish, you will find them in Southern Florida in the winter months.
 Their largest concentration is in South Florida and the Gulf of Mexico.

-Fly fishing is also a popular method.
-Sight fishing the shallow flats is exciting.
+Fly fishing the shallow flats is exciting.
 Watching a school of the larger fish turn towards the boat, knowing you are one perfect cast from landing a giant tarpon, is exhilarating.
 An angler armed with a 10wt rod and a perfect cast leading the school of fish, stripping like mad to lure the large Tarpon.
 A few flies to try while fly fishing includes the Black Death, Purple People Eater, White Lightning, Tarpon Shrimp, Coker Smoker, and the Tarpon Toad.

 Their athleticism is one of the most fantastic attractions of Tarpon fishing.
 When the fish is hooked, it will use their muscular build and incredible speed to jump out of the water.
 Be careful; often, these jumps help the fish remove the hook.